abhishekunique/weirdl_franka_interface/README.md

 ## Adaptation of polymetis for Franka

 ## Setup instructions
+We use the polymetis environment wrapper to work with our Franka robot, with the instructions to download found here: https://facebookresearch.github.io/fairo/polymetis/.
+We thank the authors for nice codebase / wrapper to work with!

-If working on a workstation / separate machine from controller (NUC), make a conda env using `conda create -n polymetis python=3.8`
+Our workflow assumes a controller computer.
+For our use case we used an intel NUC machine as recommended by the polymetis instructions.
+If working on a workstation / separate machine from controller (NUC), make a conda env using `conda create -n polymetis python=3.8` workflow.

-Install polymetis as `conda install -c pytorch -c fair-robotics -c aihabitat -c conda-forge polymetis` (TODO: add instructions for polymetis-local + changes to enable server)
-Note: This will take a long time to populate (few minutes), be patient.
+We recommend the local installation path option for polymetis has using conda forge caused us compilation issues.

 Need to also install dm_control (latest verison) and dm_robotics package to use the IK solver

 ``pip install dm-robotics-moma``

-Also when installing on NUC, conda commands don't work.
-Go through local server install process.

-Additional packages also needed (TODO: put these in a yaml file): gym
-OpenCV
-pygame
-ipdb
-absl

 After installation, add the directory to the PYTHONPATH: